SohailAliMohammad/Email-Octopus/README.md

 - The system will be protected against vulnerabilities such as SQL injection attacks.
 - Mailgun server authenticates the server using previously made credentials.

+### Software Quality Attributes
+The software consists of the following elements:
+1. The SMTP server
+2. The Client application
+3. The Credential database
+4. The database should always remain consistent in case of an error.